 Em made another excellent point in saying that really, recruiting for remote teams is the same as recruiting for local teams – in that all of the same qualities matter.
 The difference is that the consequences of doing a poor job of it may be greater with remote teams.
 As Corinne put it quite eloquently, managing remote teams requires you to step up your management game.
 Yes!
 Not fundamentally different, but it requires more of you!

 Very much as a backup, I’m also especially careful about contracts.
-These will never replace the working relationship, but they are a useful backup and are a very useful tool for spelling out clearly expectations and deliverables.
+These will never replace the working relationship.
+However, they are a useful backup and are a very useful tool for spelling out clearly expectations and deliverables.
 The process of developing them is as important as the product.

 How do you ensure some consistency of company culture across a new location and / or distributed team?
 Ensuring consistency of company culture is a challenge faced by team leaders and managers regardless of whether teams are distributed or in a single location.